raspberrypilearning/catch-the-dots/en/step_5.md

 ```
 --- /task ---

-Notice that this is very similar to how a game timer works!
+Notice that this code is very similar to the code you would use to create a countdown timer!

-You need to use this `delay`{:class="blockdata"} variable in your red, yellow and blue dots' scripts.
+Next, use the `delay`{:class="blockdata"} variable in the code scripts of the 'red', 'yellow', and 'blue' sprites.

 --- task ---
-Remove the code that waits a random number of seconds between creating clones, and replace it with your new `delay`{:class="blockdata"} variable:
+Remove the code block that makes the game wait a random number of seconds between making the dot sprite clones.
+Replace the block you've removed with your new `delay`{:class="blockdata"} variable:

 ![screenshot](images/all-dots.png)